Lumaraescoder/google-sheets-json-api/README.md

-It transforms spreadsheet into Api
+It transforms  google spreadsheet into Api